BrOrlandi/StrangerThingsIntroCreator/Terms Of Service.md

 You must use the same email you have used in your PayPal account used to donate to ask for the video rendering.
 We are not responsible for misspelled emails, user inbox is full, inactivate user account and spam filters.

-Donators will generally get their video within 2-4 hours (TODO UPDATE THIS), but the time it takes for a given video to be ready may vary on how many video requests were made recently.
+Donators will generally get their video within 1-4 hours, but the time it takes for a given video to be ready may vary on how many video requests were made recently.
 You should receive a confirmation email about your donation and your video being processed, if not, contact us.

 Only donations made via the website buttons will be processed.
 If you make a donation directly to our PayPal account it will not be processed automatically, please contact us if it's the case.